-In 2017, we will continue our leak detection for unaccounted for water and complete the rehabilitation of our Indian Brook Dam spillway and intake structure.
+In 2018, we will continue our leak detection program for unaccounted water loss and continue the NYC Water Demand Management Plan.

 CLOSING: Thank you for allowing us to continue providing your families with quality drinking water.
 We ask that all our customers help us protect our water resources, which are the heart of our community and our way of life.